What role do corticosteroids play in treating arthritis?

 with corticosteroids make prescribing them a controversial issue.

-act in the same way as the naturally occurring glucocorticoids secreted by the
+corticosteroids act in the same way as the naturally occurring glucocorticoids

-adrenal glands.
-Their main therapeutic action is immunosuppressant, which
+secreted by the adrenal glands.
+Their main therapeutic action is

-explains why they are often used to treat allergic and rheumatic diseases like
+immunosuppressant, which explains why they are often used to treat allergic and

-regimes vary on a case-by-case basis.
-More often than not, corticosteroids
+plans vary on a case-by-case basis.
+More often than not, corticosteroids (like

-(like prednisone, prednisolone and deflazacort) are taken orally and are
+prednisone, prednisolone and deflazacort) are taken orally and are absorbed

-absorbed through the gastrointestinal tract, although in severe cases they can
+through the gastrointestinal tract, although in severe cases they can be

-or symptoms of inflammation like pain, heat, redness and swelling.
-They also
+signs or symptoms of inflammation like pain, heat, redness and swelling.
+They

 are used to control the inflammation associated with arthritis.
 Their use is